Wilson and Alroy's Record Reviews We listen to the lousy records so you won't have to.

 mr. smith (1995)

-LL's stopped experimenting here; he has tune after tune that's based on one sample (generally early 80s soft-soul) and raps about his usual subjects: love, hip hop, and himself.
-The album's been more successful than anything he's done before, either because of his TV series or for some other reason.
+The album was more successful than anything LL had done thus far, perhaps because he was starring in a TV series, but if anything it's even weaker than 14 Shots.
+Thanks to producers Poke and Tone aka Trackmasters, the experimentation has been replaced by tune after tune that's based on one early 80s soft-soul sample, while J raps about his usual subjects: love, hip hop, and himself.
 He has a couple of dirty-talk songs (guest star LeShaun outraunches him on "Doin It") that will probably of most interest to thirteen year olds, and tries to be hardcore on "I Shot Ya," but he's never been a convincing gangsta.
 He's at his best as a wistful, love-struck loser on "Hey Lover," which has backing vocals from Boys II Men - the lyrics are poignant and real.
 (DBW)

 Phenomenon (1997)